What is public interest law?

 Online Employment Resources

-- Visit the Equal Justice Works website to find information about attending the annual Equal Justice Works Conference and Career Fair, one of the largest Public Interest Law career fairs in the country.
+- Visit the Equal Justice Works link to find information about attending the annual Equal Justice Works Conference and Career Fair, one of the largest Public Interest Law career fairs in the country.
 You can also apply for a grant through the Equal Justice Works Fellowships programs, which fund hundreds of public interest attorneys each year, and learn about loan repayment assistance and forgiveness programs.
 The Equal Justice Works guide to law schools is also available online, to find out what public interest options are available at other law schools.
 This is a great resource for ideas on how to improve current programs or create new initiatives.

-- The PSLaw Net website is an amazing resource for anyone who is interested in public interest legal work, but unsure what specific career options to explore.
+- The PSLaw Net website link an amazing resource for anyone who is interested in public interest legal work, but unsure what specific career options to explore.
 From explanations of different public interest areas and advice on pursuing a career in that field, to a database of job openings, similar to ROSCOE, PSLaw Net has just about any information a job seeker needs.
 Even if you cannot find a job you would like to apply for on this site, you may get a better idea of what is out there and what you are looking for, which makes it easier to use other resources to find it.

 Online Financial Resources